elundmark/yapymatrix/README.md

                         something like cool-retro-term (Default: False) -B, --no-bold-characters
+                        Do not use any bold characters (Default: False) -l, --sparse-columns  This will skip every other column, to make it look a little lighter.
+Works best on wide terminals.
+Plus it speeds up things a bit (Default: False) -L, --very-sparse-columns
-                        Do not use any bold characters (Default: False) --tv-intro            This skips a step when the program starts, and it will look more like an old crt television warming up.
+                        This will skip 2 of 3 column, to make it look a lot lighter.
+Works best on wide terminals.
+Plus it speeds up things a lot (Default: False) -t, --tv-intro        This skips a step when the program starts, and it will look more like an old crt television warming up.
 This started out a a bug, but now I kinda like it, so I made it an optional extra (Default: False)